 Whenever in any proceeding under the provisions of this Act, or any local law, or order, it becomes necessary to mention or refer to the owner or occupier of any premises, it shall be sufficient to designate him as the “owner” or “occupier” of such premises, without name or further description.

-[Section 373, formerly section 296, renumbered as section 373 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 373, formerly section 296, renumbered as section 373: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 374. Appearance of local governments in legal proceedings